koltyakov/spsync/README.md

 	// Save the updated entity sync state to a persistent storage.
 	// The state is used to resume sync session from a previous state.
 	// Even when a sync session ended up with errors we need to save it.
-Some scenarious, e.g. sync in serverless jobs
+	// Some scenarious, e.g. sync in serverless jobs might be designed
-	// might be designed to wrap up in 10-15 minutes and resume on a next run.
+	// to terminate in 10-15 minutes and resume on a next run.

 	fmt.Printf("State %+v\n", state)
 }